Christopher Hyde Belknap

 In 1996 Mr. Belknap move to Southern California and has continued his career in the Newport Beach area from 1996 to the present.
 The majority of his architectural career has been primarily as a Design Consultant working in collaboration with leading Internationally based Architecture and Master Planning design firms including his long relationship with WATG Architects.

 Assignments have usually been in a Lead Design, or Senior Design position, on a wide range of projects including numerous Internationally recognized Destination Resort & Hotels / Commercial, Retail, Office & Residential – Mixed Use Developments / High-rise Office & Condominiums, as well as Custom Residential Projects.
 Many of these projects, in particular Resort Hotels such as The Venetian Resort – Las Vegas, NV completed in 1999 (Lead Design – consultant to WATG Architects), required extensive research and attention to historic and cultural details from around the World.

-In addition to the architectural work mentioned, Mr. Belknap has been committed to forwarding a series of visionary Initiatives to advance the cause of Sustainable Community Living for the 21st Century.
+In addition to the architectural consulting design work mentioned, Mr. Belknap has been committed to forwarding a series of visionary Initiatives to advance the cause of Sustainable Community Living for the 21st Century.